asvae/executors/README.md

 *
 * * perStep - number of items per request (defaults to 20)
 */
-const infiniteLoader = new InfiniteLoader( async (pointer, perStep) =>  await loadListItems(pointer, perStep), 10
+const loader = new InfiniteLoader( async (pointer, perStep) =>  await loadListItems(pointer, perStep), 10
 )
+// User opens the page.
-infiniteLoader.next() // Initial run.
-Let's load 10 items.
+loader.next() // Loader begins to load first 10 items.
+// User scrolls down impatiently. loader.next() // This command will be ignored silently as first request is still in progress.
-infiniteLoader.next() // User scrolls to bottom.
+// User waits for list to be downloaded. console.log(loader.items.length) // > 10
+// User read through first 10 items and he wants more. loader.next() // Loads next 10 items
+// And they're swiftly loaded. console.log(loader.items.length) // > 20
-infiniteLoader.refresh() // User applies filter.
+// User decides to apply a filter because scrolling is hard. loader.refresh() // User applies filter.
 List will be refreshed.
+// List is refreshed with new filter. console.log(loader.items.length) // > 10

-// To get items call
+// To access your items call.
-infiniteLoader.items
+loader.items

-// You can perform various checks on `infiniteLoader`: infiniteLoader.isRunning // Loader is running infiniteLoader.isEmpty // We tried to load, but list is empty infiniteLoader.ifFull // We tried to load, and list is not empty infiniteLoader.isRefreshing // Is loading anew (refreshing or loading for first time).
+// You can perform various checks on `InfiniteLoader` instance: loader.isRunning // Loader is running loader.isEmpty // We tried to load, but list is empty loader.ifFull // We tried to load, and list is not empty loader.isRefreshing // Is loading anew (refreshing or loading for first time).
 ```

 -----------------------